 Today’s post comes from my friend, Jody Halstead, an expert on Ireland vacation planning.
 Since I haven’t been there yet, my advice might not be quite as good.
-Read on !
+If you’re planning a trip to Ireland soon, I think this will help!
+(We are using her advice for a 2019 trip!)

 When families begin considering their first European vacation, Ireland is often near the top of their list.
 A land of magic and mystery, history and hauntings, faeries and friendly people; with no (or very little!) language barrier, Ireland is tailor made for families!